DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-core.md

 The .NET Tracer is open source.
 For more information, see the [.NET Tracer repository][1].

 <div class="alert alert-info">
-  .NET Core was rebranded as simply ".NET" starting with version 5.
+  <strong>.NET Core</strong> was rebranded as <strong>.NET</strong> starting with version 5.
 In this page, may refer to ".NET Core" or ".NET" interchangeably unless referring to a specific version.
 </div>

 ## Supported .NET runtimes